AI Agent Workflows: Top 5 Use Cases, Examples & Implementation Guide [2026]

 1. E-commerce

-In an industry that moves fast, with personalization, speed, and operational agility being key differentiators, AI agentic workflows bring a competitive edge by:
+In an industry where personalization, speed, and operational agility are key differentiators, AI agentic workflows bring a competitive edge by:

 - Personalizing product recommendations based on browsing behavior, purchase history, and contextual preferences

-- Enabling dynamic pricing, where agents monitor demand, competitor prices, and inventory levels in real-time, then adjust prices accordingly to optimize sales
+- Enabling dynamic pricing, where agents monitor demand, competitor prices, and inventory levels in real-time

 2. Healthcare